Hengyang Hunan, China Travel Guide

 Hunan cuisine has a long history, influenced by the region's agricultural abundance and its hot, humid climate.
 The use of chilies, garlic, and fermented ingredients preserves food and stimulates appetite.

 Hengyang's cuisine, like other Xiang cuisine, emphasizes bold, aromatic, and often fiery flavors.
-Fresh red chilies, dried chilies, fermented black beans, sour beans, garlic, shallots, ginger, smoked and cured meats, and non-saltwater fish are staple ingredients.
+Fresh red chilies, dried chilies, fermented black beans, sour beans, garlic, shallots, ginger, smoked and cured meats, and freshwater fish are staple ingredients.

 Hengyang's cuisine shares core Xiang cuisine characteristics but features certain area dishes.
 Its nearness to the Xiang River means river fish and shrimp are prominent, often prepared with local chilies and fermented ingredients.